cartesi/rollups/README.md

 The Rollups machine and the smart contracts live in fundamentally different environments.
 This creates the need for a middleware that manages and controls the communication between the blockchain and the machine.
 As such, the middleware is responsible for first reading data from our smart contracts, then sending them to the machine to be processed, and finally publishing their results back to the blockchain.

 The middleware can be used by anyone who's interested in the rollups state of affairs.
 We divide interested users into two roles, which run different types of nodes: readers and validators.

 Reader nodes are only interested in advancing their off-chain machine.
 They consume information from the blockchain but do not bother to enforce state updates, trusting that validators will ensure the validity of all on-chain state updates.

 Validators, on the other hand, have more responsibility: they not only watch the blockchain but also fight to ensure that the blockchain will only accept valid state updates.

+For more information, refer to the [Off-chain documentation](./offchain/README.md).

 ## Experimenting